How to Negotiate an Auto Insurance Settlement

 How Long Does a Car Accident Settlement Take?

 The length of a car accident settlement will depend on how much you are demanding.
 A settlement can take as little as a couple of days or as long as a few months.
-However, if you believe that your settlement should be finalized quickly, but is being dragged on for a long time, you can take further legal action.
+However, if you believe that your settlement should be finalized quickly but is being dragged on for a long time, you can take further legal action.

 If you do plan to take further action, you can seek help from an attorney.
 An attorney can speed up the negotiations by writing a final settlement letter at the threat of legal action.
 Your attorney can also help you file a lawsuit if the negotiations aren’t working for you.
+Often times, your insurer will request that the claim goes into arbitration before an expensive lawsuit is filed.

 For best results, try to contact your insurance adjuster on a daily basis.
 Doing so will keep your file constantly updated and on top of their claim’s file.
 It also lets your insurance adjuster know that you are constantly checking for your settlement’s progress.